 To be eligible for data access, you must meet these requirements:

 - Your institution has signed the GeCIP Participation Agreement, which outlines the key principles that members of each institution must adhere to, including our Intellectual Property and Publication Policy.
 As of 2019, your institution must have signed the agreement before you can apply to GeCIP.
 See if your institution has signed here.

 - Your institution has verified you are affiliated with that institution.
 We contact institutions regularly to ask them to review their current list of affiliated GeCIP members, so no action is required on your part.
 This step is necessary to make sure we know who is accessing the data, in line with the consent that Project participants have given.

 - Your domain has submitted a Detailed Research Plan and it has been approved by the Genomics England Access Review Committee.
 The majority of domains meet this requirement.
 See the status of your domain's detailed research plan here.

 Certain other individuals have access to some of the Project data.
-For example, students on the MSc Genomic Medicine can be given access to a small subset of data for teaching purposes, approved individuals from certain commercial companies have access to some data for research, and individuals involved in the pilot phase of the programme have access to pilot data.
+For example, students on the MSc Genomic Medicine have in the past been given access to a small subset of data for teaching purposes, approved individuals from certain commercial companies have access to some data for research, and individuals involved in the pilot phase of the programme have access to pilot data.